akseidel/pywordletool/EXPECTEDSTEPS_Readme.md

 ## Introduction

 The expected number of steps required to solve the unknown Wordle word can be determined for any "guess" one makes in Wordle .
 This seemingly impossible notion is possible because the list of possible Wordle words is known and the guess word is known.
-Therefore the ways the guess word relates to every possible Wordle can be examined, counted and assigned a probability.
+Therefore, the ways the guess word relates to every possible Wordle can be examined, counted and assigned a probability.
 This number, called E( ) herein, shorthand for E(the guess word), is the average number of probable required steps that will arrive at the Wordle solution.
 Each step is assumed played with the intent to minimize the steps.
 E( ) is based upon probabilities associated with how guess words influence the list of possible solutions for a Wordle game.

 In practice, working out the **Expected Number of Steps to Solve** for Wordle guesses is not necessary when considering different guesses based upon their <a href="#groups">**groups**</a> characteristics.
 One can judge a guess word's merits based upon its group summary information alone.
 Knowing the group mechanics and results learned through having worked out a few **Expected Number of Steps to Solve** is a useful, albeit arduous, exercise.